fortrabbit/docs/14.tips/index.md

 ---
 title:      Tips overview
-excerpt:    How to run and do things on fortrabbit
+navigation.excerpt:    How to run and do things on fortrabbit
 lead:       Tricks, workflows, practices, deployment topics - all more or less loosely related to the fortrabbit platform.
 navigation: false
 ---